Pedro Jaime

 Lets see if we can sign in using the Jon Snow user that we created in the server now that we have join the Domain.

-Installing Splunk
+Installing Ubuntu Server for Splunk

 I am going to use the Ubuntu server for the Splunk Instance.